-Investment property consists of one flat and one plot of land at NOIDA.
-During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is Lased on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
-For FY 2022-23 same valuation has been taken for fair value purpose since there is no significant change in valuation.
+Investment property consits of land in Greater Noida.
+During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is based on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
+For FY 2023-24 valuation has been taken for fair value purpose.